-The sky's the limit though.
+The sky’s the limit, though.
 Want to set yourself a challenge?
 Feel free to run around with a knife-only Deathmatch game — although we doubt you’ll get far.

 How to win Valorant Deathmatch

-There’s two win conditions in Valorant Deathmatch — getting 30 kills, or running down the time limit.
+There are two win conditions in Valorant Deathmatch — getting 30 kills, or running down the time limit.
 If you hit 30 kills within the six minutes allocated, you’ll win the game automatically.

 However, if no one hits 30 kills by the end of the match, the player with the most kills will be handed the victory.
 Obviously, winning in this way is probably going to be more difficult unless people abandon the game midway through.

-Winning isn’t everything in Deathmatch though.
+Winning isn’t everything in Deathmatch, though.
 You don’t get any extra experience, and it doesn’t affect your MMR for ranked.
 It’s better to take Deathmatch at your own pace to practice on your gun skills — whether that be slamming headshots on the Vandal or bodying opponents with the Operator.

 Using better guns like the Phantom, Vandal, or Operator will definitely help you win.
 However, nothing beats good aim in this game mode.